Current Economic Situation in Tuvalu

 Source: southpacificislands.travel

-Traditional communities such as this are slow towards embracing new technologies, but Samuels, who also happens to be an expert on culture and community in the technology sphere, has to say:
+Traditional communities such as this are slow to embrace new technologies, but Samuels, who also happens to be an expert on culture and community in the technology sphere, has something to say:

 “I’ve dealt with the cultural and change management aspects of many technology rollouts and companies, and I understand that a certain culture or group of people need to be ready for certain types of change.”